dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 - <span class="lc">**Vesting period**</span>: The vesting period is the period of time in which an investor or token recipient, after making an investment or participating in a protocol, is unable to sell their vested tokens.
 The tokens may be in their wallet already or they may take a while to be received or for it to be possible to claim them or sell them in the open market.

 - <span class="lc">**The merge**</span>: Scheduled upgrade to the Ethereum network where the current Ethereum blockchain (Proof of Work) will merge with the Beaconchain (Proof of Stake), thereby effectively 'switching' the consensus mechanism of Ethereum to proof of stake.
 The event also carries out several interesting monetary policy changes to the ethereum network.

+- <span class="lc">**Layer 2 or L2**</span>: Layer 2 or L2 is the name given typically to Ethereum rollups, though it can apply to any other blockchain's rollups (it's just more prevalent on Ethereum at the time of writing).
+A rollup refers to a blockchain which executes and pushes transaction data to the Layer 1 or L1 blockchain in which it anchors its security.
+This allows for significant savings in transaction fees while retaining all the security inherited from the Ethereum blockchain.
+[Read up more on scaling on the Ethereum.org article about it](https://ethereum.org/en/developers/docs/scaling/).

+- <span class="lc">**Alt-L1 or Alternative L1 blockchain**</span>: Since the development and deployment of Ethereum Rollups, also commonly called L2 (Layer 2), the terminology L1 has been applied to name L1 (or Layer 1) blockchains like Ethereum.
+When we say Alt-L1 we refer to smart contract blockchains which are intended to be competitors to Ethereum, also sometimes called Ethereum 'killers'.

 ***